 Show the person behind the business

-Over the years I’ve met a lot of people who don’t like putting personal information or photos of themselves on their websites.
+I meet a lot of people who don’t like putting personal information or photos of themselves on their websites.

 You don’t have to include lots of details about yourself but it’s worth remembering that people tend to do business with people they know, like and trust.